Snapshot of 2019 findings

 What drives a positive reputation?

 Across Australasia, the top two drivers of good reputation were identified as integrity and quality of products and services.
 In Australia, leadership rose in importance, moving from eighth to third place.
-In New Zealand, business leaders placed a greater emphasis on transparency, which took the third place.
+In New Zealand, business leaders placed a greater emphasis on transparency, which took the forth place.

 "Over 30% of organisations do not have a crisis communications plan.
 Of those who do, one in three executives are not confident in using it."